Taming-the-BEAST/Prior-selection/README.md

 ### Installing BEAST 2 Plug-Ins

 Since we will be using the birth-death skyline model (**BDSKY**) {% cite Stadler2013 --file Prior-selection/master-refs %}, we need to make sure it is available in BEAUti.
 It is not one of the default models but rather an add-on (also called a plug-in or package).
-You only need to install a BEAST 2 package once.
+You only need to install a BEAST2 package once.
 Thus, if you close BEAUti, you do not have to load **BDSKY** the next time you open the program.
-However, it is worth checking the package manager for updates to plug-ins, particularly if you update your version of BEAST 2.
+However, it is worth checking the package manager for updates to plug-ins, particularly if you update your version of BEAST2.
+For this tutorial we need to ensure that we have at least BDSKY v{{ page.bdskyversion }} installed.

-**BDSKY** model was used in the previous tutorial, so you should already have it up and running in BEAUti.
-Also, we do not expect that there were any updates to the version you loaded just few hours ago, so you can skip the following few lines and go directly to the next section.
-However, in case you have not managed to get it running yet, follow these instructions to install the **BDSKY** add-on.

 > Open the **BEAST 2 Package Manager** by navigating to **File > Manage Packages**. ([Figure 1](#packageManage1))
 >